Summit Hotel Properties Inc (INN) Shares Decline Despite Market Challenges - News Heater

-The stock of Summit Hotel Properties Inc (NYSE: INN) has decreased by -3.81 when compared to last closing price of 5.78.Despite this, the company has seen a loss of -5.28% in its stock price over the last five trading days.
+The stock price of Summit Hotel Properties Inc (NYSE: INN) has plunged by -1.95 when compared to previous closing price of 5.64, but the company has seen a -0.54% decline in its stock price over the last five trading sessions.
 PRNewsWire reported 2023-09-26 that AUSTIN, Texas, Sept.
 26, 2023 /PRNewswire/ — Summit Hotel Properties, Inc. (NYSE: INN) (the “Company”) today announced that it will report financial results for the third quarter of 2023 on Wednesday, November 1, 2023, after the market closes.

 Is It Worth Investing in Summit Hotel Properties Inc (NYSE: INN) Right Now?

-The average price suggested by analysts for INN is $8.00, which is $2.44 above the current market price.
-The public float for INN is 104.24M, and currently, shorts hold a 6.49% of that float.
-The average trading volume for INN on October 26, 2023 was 1.08M shares.
+The average price point forecasted by analysts for Summit Hotel Properties Inc (INN) is $8.00, which is $2.47 above the current market price.
+The public float for INN is 104.24M, and currently, short sellers hold a 6.49% ratio of that floaft.
+The average trading volume of INN on November 02, 2023 was 1.12M shares.

 INN’s Market Performance

-INN’s stock has seen a -5.28% decrease for the week, with a 1.28% rise in the past month and a -8.40% fall in the past quarter.
-The volatility ratio for the week is 3.17%, and the volatility levels for the past 30 days are at 3.24% for Summit Hotel Properties Inc The simple moving average for the past 20 days is -4.45% for INN’s stock, with a -16.19% simple moving average for the past 200 days.
+INN’s stock has seen a -0.54% decrease for the week, with a -3.99% drop in the past month and a -4.49% fall in the past quarter.
+The volatility ratio for the week is 3.82%, and the volatility levels for the past 30 days are at 3.41% for Summit Hotel Properties Inc The simple moving average for the last 20 days is -4.03% for INN stock, with a simple moving average of -16.02% for the last 200 days.

 Analysts’ Opinion of INN